Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 7. Answer is presented to user with source citations
 ```

-####  Search Modes
+#### Different Ways to Search

-The RAG agent provides multiple search strategies:
+I implemented multiple search strategies because different queries need different approaches:

-- **Vector Search**: Pure semantic similarity using embeddings
+- **Vector Search** – Pure semantic similarity.
+Great for conceptual questions.
-- **BM25 Search**: Traditional keyword-based search
+- **BM25 Search** – Traditional keyword matching.
+Works well when you know exact terms.
-- **Hybrid Search**: Combines both approaches for best results
+- **Hybrid Search** – Combines both.
+Usually the best option.
-- **With Reranking**: Optional reranking step to improve relevance
+- **With Reranking** – An optional step that reorders results for even better relevance.

-{{< figure src="images/rag-interface.png" alt="RAG Agent Interface" caption="Streamlit interface for the medical RAG system" >}}
+{{< figure src="images/Articles.png" alt="RAG Agent Interface" caption="Streamlit interface for the medical RAG system" >}}

-*[SPACE FOR RAG INTERFACE SCREENSHOT - showing the Streamlit UI with query input and results]*

-## Practical Use Cases

-The system enables several real-world medical research workflows:
+## What You Can Actually Do With This

+Theory is great, but let's talk about real use cases:

-### 1. Literature Review
+### Literature Review Made Easy

-Researchers can quickly find relevant papers on specific topics:
+Say you're a researcher trying to catch up on the latest treatments:

 > **Query:** "What are the latest treatments for diabetic nephropathy?"

-The RAG agent searches across thousands of PubMed papers and provides a summarized answer with citations.
+The RAG agent searches thousands of PubMed papers and gives you a summary with citations.
+No more spending hours skimming abstracts.

-### 2. Patient Similarity Matching
+### Finding Similar Patients

-Clinicians can find similar patients for treatment recommendations:
+Clinicians can find comparable cases for treatment insights:

 > **Query:** "Show me patients similar to: 45-year-old male, Type 2 diabetes, HbA1c 8.5%, eGFR 60"

-The system uses vector similarity to find patients with comparable clinical profiles.
+The system uses vector similarity to find patients with matching clinical profiles.
+It's like having a photographic memory of every case you've ever seen.

-### 3. Clinical Decision Support
+### Clinical Decision Support

-Compare treatment effectiveness across patient cohorts:
+Compare different treatment approaches:

 > **Query:** "Compare metformin vs insulin effectiveness in elderly patients with reduced kidney function"

-The system retrieves relevant patient data and research papers to inform the comparison.
+The system pulls relevant patient data and research papers to help inform the comparison.

-### 4. Drug Discovery Insights
+### Research Insights

-Analyze research papers for therapeutic insights:
+Analyze papers for emerging trends:

 > **Query:** "What are emerging therapies targeting SGLT2 inhibitors for diabetes?"

-The semantic search identifies relevant papers even when different terminology is used.

-## Development Experience: Local to Cloud

-One of the key design goals was seamless development from local machines to production cloud deployment.
-I created comprehensive tooling for both scenarios.

-### Local Development Setup
+Even if papers use different terminology, semantic search finds what you're looking for.

+## From Laptop to Cloud: Making Development Smooth

+I wanted this to be easy to work with, whether you're developing locally or deploying to production.
+So I built tooling for both scenarios.

+### Working Locally

-For local development, I created an automated installation script that:
+For local development, I created an automated setup script:

 ```bash
 # Automated local setup with install-airflow.sh